SaschaMoellering/jmxtrans-agent/README.md

   * `port`: StatsD listener port
   * `metricName`: metric name prefix.
 Optional, default value is machine hostname or IP (all `.` are scaped as `_`).
   * `bufferSize`: max buffer size.
 Holds data to be sent.
 Optional, default value is 1024.
+* [CloudWatchOutputWriter](https://github.com/SaschaMoellering/jmxtrans-agent/blob/master/src/main/java/org/jmxtrans/agent/CloudWatchOutputWriter.java): output to Amazon CloudWatch.
+Configuration parameters:
+  * `namespace`: CloudWatch namespaces are containers for metrics.
+Metrics in different namespaces are isolated from each other, so that metrics from different applications are not mistakenly aggregated into the same statistics.

 Output writers configuration support  an expression language based on property placeholders with the `{prop-name[:default-value]}` syntax (e.g. "`${graphite.host:2003}`").